 Manufacturer Discount Program

-For 2025, CMS will also sunset the Medicare Part D Coverage Gap Discount Program (CGDP) and establish the Manufacturer Discount Program (Discount Program) — a necessary move due to elimination of the coverage gap phase.
+This year, CMS officially sunset the Medicare Part D Coverage Gap Discount Program (CGDP) and established the Manufacturer Discount Program (Discount Program) — a necessary move due to elimination of the coverage gap phase.

 Here’s how the Discount Program will work with the deductible:

-• They will still be an applicable beneficiary under the Discount Program and deemed to have satisfied their plan deductible.
+- They are an applicable beneficiary under the Discount Program and deemed to have satisfied their plan deductible.

-• The Part D sponsor will be required to cover the portion of costs a manufacturer would have owed had Discount Program discounts begun.
+- The Part D sponsor must cover the portion of costs a manufacturer would have owed had Discount Program discounts begun.

-• Your clients won’t owe more than their deductible and 25 percent coinsurance in the initial coverage phase.
-Instead, their plan will cover any remaining portions.
+- Your clients don’t owe more than their deductible and 25 percent coinsurance in the initial coverage phase.
+Instead, their plan covers any remaining portions.

 For all the details, see CMS’ Manufacturer Discount Program Final Guidance.

-CMS is revising the definition of creditable coverage to exclude discounts paid under the Manufacturer Discount Program when determining the actuarial value of the standard Part D benefit and a plan sponsor’s plan.
+CMS has revised the definition of creditable coverage to exclude discounts paid under the Manufacturer Discount Program when determining the actuarial value of the standard Part D benefit and a plan sponsor’s plan.
 This value should be based on the amount the plan pays and includes the federal reinsurance subsidy in the catastrophic phase.

-Additionally, while draft guidance suggested the simplified determination methodology would no longer be available for 2025, CMS is continuing to allow plans to use it for CY2025.
-They’re evaluating continuing or revising the simplified determination methodology for CY2026 and beyond.
+Additionally, while draft guidance suggested the simplified determination methodology would no longer be available for 2025, CMS is continuing to allow plans to use it for CY2025 and will continue to allow plans to use it for CY2026.
+However, for CY2026, they’re introducing a revised simplified determination methodology and sunsetting the “old” simplified determination method for 2027.

 Learn more about the Part D creditable coverage determination changes and their impact